 Marie dedicated four years to writing FIELDS OF GOLD.
 Published in 2005 by Kensington Books, FIELDS OF GOLD was a finalist for the prestigious Oklahoma Book Award and for RT BOOKclub magazine’s Best Historical Saga Award.
 RIVER’S EDGE won the Golden Quill Award, was a finalist for a National Readers’ Choice Award and was an alternate selection of the Literary Guild.
 Her novellas, A HIGH-KICKING CHRISTMAS and THE PRESENTS OF ANGELS, which were included, respectively, in the holiday anthologies COMFORT AND JOY and SNOW ANGELS, appeared on the New York Times and USA Today bestseller lists.

 Drawing on her lifelong love of quilting and themes of special relevance to modern women, Marie’s Cobbled Court Quilt series has gained a dedicated following among quilters as well as those who’ve never threaded and needle and don’t plan to try.
-The first book in the series, A SINGLE THREAD, published in 2008, recently went into its fifteenth printing.
+The first book in the series, A SINGLE THREAD, published in 2008, is now in its sixteenth printing.
 That book, as well the third book in the series, A THREAD SO THIN, were included in Reader’s Digest Select Editions.
 A THREAD OF TRUTH (2009) was named an “Indie Next Notable” book by the members of the Independent Bookseller’s Association.
-TIES THAT BIND has been nominated as Best Mainstream Novel of 2012 by RT BOOKclub and Marie was also nominated for a Career Achievement in Mainstream Novels award by the same organization.
+TIES THAT BIND has been nominated as Best Mainstream Novel of 2012 by RT BOOK Reviews Magazine.
+In 2014, Marie was recognized for Career Achievement in Mainstream Novels award by the same organization.

 Marie enjoys volunteering to help others.
 When she was twenty-five, she became the first president of a new chapter of Habitat for Humanity in Georgia.
-Living in Colorado in her early thirties, she managed Promise Keepers seminars designed to train ministers to better understand the needs of men in their congregations.
-Then, in Mexico, she was the volunteer director of development for Manos de Ayuda (Helping Hands), a medical mission to the poor.
-She continues to volunteer her time to various church and community organizations today and is proud to serve on the board of the Quilt Alliance.
+When living in Mexico, she served as the volunteer director of development for Manos de Ayuda (Helping Hands), a medical mission to the poor.
+She continues to volunteer her time to various church and community organizations today and was proud to serve a three-year term on the board of the Quilt Alliance.

 “It feels like the rest of my life and experiences were the lessons that I had to master so I could do this thing I was truly meant to do,” Marie said, adding, “I can’t imagine being anything but a writer.”

-Today Marie lives in Connecticut with Brad, her husband of thirty-one years.
-When not writing or volunteering for her church, she enjoys quilting, watching movies and sipping tea on the front porch with her friends and spending time with her family and especially playing with her grandsons.
+Marie lives in Oregon with Brad, her husband of thirty-five years.
+When not writing, she enjoys quilting, reading, cooking, spending time with family and friends, and especially playing with her grandsons.
 Marie travels extensively, speaking at libraries, bookstores, quilt guilds, and at quilt shows.
 She has been a featured speaker at the Paducah Quilt Festival and the Houston International Quilt Festival and has given keynote addresses at both the Florida Writers Association and La Jolla Writers conferences.